 NOTE 1: The Application Context is encrypted and protected by the application layer.
 The S-EES and the T-EES engage in the packet level transport of the Application Context and they have no visibility to the content of the Application Context.”

-One option is that while the S-EAS Application Context is accessible by S-EAS from its storage location, it seems that in EELManagedACR the transfer of the Application context is made by actual transfer of data in the following data flow:
+One option is that while the S-EAS Application Context is accessible by S-EAS from its storage location, the actual transfer of data goes through the following path:

 S-EASS-EES T-EEST-EAS

-The other alternative is provided is the direct transfer of Application Context from S-EAS to T-EAS but that is not part of the standard.
+The other alternative is provided is the direct transfer of Application Context from S-EAS to T-EAS but this option is not part of the standard.

-Proposal: Transfer by reference
+Context transfer by reference use-case

-One additional alternative would be to use the EELManagedACR to exchange the connection information needed for the transfer between S-EAS and T-EAS through S-EES and T-EES but leave the actual transfer to S-EAS and T-EAS and outside of scope of the standardization.
-The value of this solution is that it provides a mechanism to signal the connection between two application servers without taking the burden of data transfer.
+One alternative would be to use the EELManagedACR to exchange the connection information needed for the direct transfer between S-EAS and T-EAS through S-EES and T-EES but leave the actual transfer from S-EAS to T-EAS outside of the scope of the standardization.
+The connection information includes attributes that is needed for the direct transfer such as:

-In this case, one of the following information can be provided:

-From S-EAS to T-EAS:

-Source address of the Application Context storage

-The unique Application Context ID

-The supported protocols

-Security information

-Expiration time

-From T-EAS to A-EAS:

-Destination address of the Application Context storage
+Address of the application context storage

-The unique Application Context ID

-The supported protocols
+Unique ID for application context

+Supported protocols for context transfer

-Security information
+Security information needed

-Expiration time

-Optionally, information c, d, and e, and any additional information can be stored in a scheme, and a scheme identifier is used to signal the scheme:

-From S-EAS to T-EAS:

-Source address of the Application Context storage

-The unique Application Context ID

-Scheme-identifier

-Scheme

-From T-EAS to A-EAS:

-Destination address of the Application Context storage

-The unique Application Context ID

-Scheme-identifier

-Scheme
+Availability expiration time for transfer

+An example of the call flow for this use case is shown in the following figure:

 Proposal